andrewcooke/Stupid.jl/README.md

 user is suspected of encrypting a particular document.

-The probable mechanism is that these bits control permutation when key length is a power (calculation modulo key length).
+The probable mechanism is that these bits control permutation when key length is a power of 2 (the calculation is modulo key length).

 Here is the correlation for 5 random keys, with the zero offset points marked in a distinct colour.